- Off road parking

 - Broadband / WiFi

-Eight bedrooms: 1 x ground floor king-size double (zip/link, can be twin on request) with en-suite wet room with shower, basin and WC, 2 x ground floor king-size double (zip/link, can be twin on request) with en-suite shower, basin and WC, 1 x ground floor family room with 1 double and 1 single with en-suite wet room with shower, basin and WC, 1 x ground floor double with en-suite shower, basin and WC, 1 x ground floor single with en-suite shower, basin and WC, 2 x king-size double (zip/link, can be twin on request) with en-suite shower, basin and WC.
+Eight bedrooms: 1 x ground floor super king-size double (zip/link, can be twin on request) with en-suite wet room with shower, basin and WC, 2 x ground floor king-size double (zip/link, can be twin on request) with en-suite shower, basin and WC, 1 x ground floor double with en-suite wet room with shower, basin and WC, 1 x ground floor twin with en-suite shower, basin and WC, 1 x ground floor family room with 1 double and 1 single with en-suite wet room with shower, basin and WC, 1 x king-size double (zip/link, can be twin on request) with en-suite shower, basin and WC, 1 x twin with en-suite shower, basin and WC.
 Ground floor bathroom with bath, shower over, basin and WC.
 Fitted kitchen with dining area.
 First floor kitchenette.
 Sitting room with doors to patio.
 First floor sitting room with access to rear garden.

 Oil underfloor heating.
-Electric oven and hob, 2 x microwaves, 3 x fridges, freezer, dishwasher, 2 x TVs with Freeview, DVD, CD, radio, Wii games console, WiFi, selection of books, games and DVDs.
+Electric oven and hob, microwave, 3 x fridges, freezer, dishwasher, 2 x TVs with Freeview, DVD, CD, radio, Wii games console, WiFi, payphone, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
-Travel cot and highchair on request.
+Travel cot and highchair.
 Off road parking for 4 cars.
 Lawned and paved garden to side and rear with furniture.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop 3 miles, pub 2 mins walk.
 Note: Owner will take delivery of a pre-paid supermarket shop and also offers a laundry service if required.
-Note: WiFi and mobile signal can be intermittent.
+Note: Mobile signal can be intermittent.

 - Last minute